StrongRay/StrongRay.github.io/index.md

 ![Volt](/assets/images/VOIT.jpg)

-VOLT has a nice option of exporting as TFrecords.
+VOTT has a nice option of exporting as TFrecords.
 After the labelling and generating of tfrecords, the next step is to do the training.
 The script for training has a few Quarks.
 I nearly gave up.
 This is when you start looking around the issues reported and I went in to change the train.py script.

 ![Training](/assets/images/TRAIN.jpg)